walteraa/kubernetes_tutorials/k8s-usage/using-googldnms-on-prem/README.md

-# Service Discovery in an on-premises cluster using Google DNS as DNS provider
+# Service Discovery in an on-premises cluster using Google DNS as DNS provider(Using workaround)

 In this tutorial we intent to explain how to deploy an on-premises Kubernetes Federation using Google DNS.